slowdivePTG/X-ray-chemistry/Notes/The Way KROME Calculates 'auto' Ionization Rates.md

   n^i=\frac{N^i}{\lambda_J/2}
   $$

   - **But wait here** (Mar.
 22), this is actually not the formula applied.
-The datafile utilizes an approximation
+The datafile utilizes an approximation by assuming the total number of $\ce{H/He}$ atoms in different molecular clouds as a constant

   $$
   N^i=1.87\times{10}^{21}\left(\frac{n^i}{1000}\right)^{2/3}
   $$
-  by assuming the total number of $\ce{H/He}$ atoms in different molecular clouds as a constant
+  - Since sizes of molecular clouds could vary a lot, it is not wise to assume a fixed size.
+Therefore, we consider three typical sizes (0.2, 1 and 5 pc) and derive the column densities by

+  $$
+  N^i=rn^i
+  $$

 - The third column is $\log(\zeta_p^i(\text{s}^{-1}))$ showing the **primary ionization rate**.
 It varies only because the total optical depth $\tau$ varies

 - To get the certain X-ray ionization rate